|

 exceedingly rare coins.
 My aspirations are a bit more

-humble: I collect vintage receivers from the 60's, 70's
+humble: I collect vintage stereo receivers from the 60's, 70's

 and 80's, many of which were